adobe-commerce/aco-sample-catalog-data-ingestion/README.md

-# Adobe Partner Days 2025 - Commerce Optimizer SDK
+# Adobe Commerce Optimizer - Sample catalog data ingestion

-Welcome to the Adobe Commerce Optimizer SDK Lab!
+Adobe Commerce Optimizer has a sample data set which emulates the catalog data for an B2B2X Automobile manufacturer.
+The fictional Automobile conglomerate is called Carvelo.
+You will need to undertake this catalog data load to execute the tutorial [here](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case)

+This repository will help you execute the catalog data ingestion into your ACO instance.
+Internally, a devSDK is used to execute these requests.
+Please reach out to your account manager to know more about getting access to these devSDKs.

+**Important:** This repository helps you with the catalog data ingestion, this does not create the Channel and Policies called out in the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case).
+In your early access on-boarding email you would have received steps on creating these Channels and Policies.
+Please create them using the ACO UI.

 ## What Will We Do?

-During the demonstration, we will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for our Carvelo Automotive demo dataset.
+You will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for our Carvelo Automotive demo dataset.

 Using our new Adobe Commerce Optimizer Typescript/Javascript SDK, we will ingest: